tdenimal/tdenimal.github.io/_posts/2025-02-06-data_architecture.md

 - **Mission-critical transaction systems** need optimization for scalability and resilience.

 ## Conclusion
 Data Architecture is not just about analytics but also plays a fundamental role in ensuring reliable, scalable, and high-performing transactional systems.
-By carefully designing architectures that support both OLTP and OLAP workloads, organizations can achieve operational efficiency, compliance, and data-driven insights.
+By carefully designing data architectures that support both OLTP and OLAP workloads, organizations can achieve operational efficiency, compliance, and data-driven insights.

+Let's talk about the one who is designing the data architecture in a specific post : the Data Architect

 ## References